monkstone/monkstone.github.com/_posts/2016-06-15-pixellation.md

 {% endhighlight %}

 My friend Phil Sutton RA painting (before).
 Phil was a contemporary of the late Harold Cohen, and told me that Harold used to paint with dots back in the day.
 Both artists are featured in [Six young Painters][six] The Arts Council (1956).
+Phil has remained resolutely a fauvist see some of his [work here][work] and some of his publicly owned work including some of his [Shakespeare paintings][shake].

 <img src="/assets/before.png" />